FIWARE/tutorials.XACML-Access-Rules/README.md

 #### Response

 The `security-role-0000-0000-000000000000` does not permit access to the `/app/price-change` endpoint.
-The response  for an unsuccessful request includes a `<Decision>` element which will `Deny` to the resource.
+The response  for an unsuccessful request includes a `<Decision>` element which will `Deny` access to the resource.

 ```xml